Cyclone Hudhud: India

-In light of the storm, the National Disaster Response Force (NDRF) mobilized 35 teams in Andhra Pradesh and Odisha.
-The East Coast Railway cancelled 38 trains on October 12 when the cyclone made landfall.

 Andhra Pradesh

 An alert was sounded in nine out of thirteen districts of Andhra Pradesh where standing crops including paddy, groundnut, sugarcane, and pulses were yet to be harvested.
 Over 700,000 people, including 500,000 people in Andhra Pradesh, were evacuated and put up in relief camps & emergency bunkers.
-The local government made arrangements to shift half a million people in all.

 Hudhud crossed the coast of Andhra Pradesh at the noon of October 12 over Visakhapatnam, with winds exceeding 185 km/h.
 As per initial reports, 3 people were killed due to heavy rainfall accompanied by strong winds in coastal areas.
 Within hours of hitting the coast, the cyclone severed the radar link of Visakhapatnam Cyclone Warning Centre.

 Visakhapatnam, also known as Vizag, bore the brunt of Hudhud, which hit its coast with a speed of 185 km/h.
 Hundreds of vehicles parked on roads were damaged while heavy rains inundated a few colonies.
 The runway at Visakhapatnam Airport was flooded and the radar and navigational aids were destroyed.
 The roof of the terminal was torn apart due to the speed of the cyclone.
 Villages near Vizag were also significantly affected by Hudhud, including Kasimkota, which is known for its robust food distribution system during the cyclone that became standard ration procedure for Visakhapatnam disaster management.

 Hudhud caused 61 deaths within Andhra Pradesh and an estimated damage of ₹219 billion (US$3.58 billion), including the industrial damage of ₹61.36 billion (US$1 billion).

-TDP supremo N. Chandrababu Naidu was lauded for his efforts in disaster management during the cyclone.
-He mobilised the Army, Navy, and the National Disaster Response Force to provide relief to over 2,80,000 people in 44 mandals across four districts.
-He shifted base from Hyderabad to Visakhapatnam after the cyclone made landfall.
+Central government has mobilised the Army, Navy, and the National Disaster Response Force to provide relief to over 2,80,000 people in 44 mandals across four districts.
+Chandrababu Naidu the then Chief Minister of Andhra Pradesh shifted base from Hyderabad to Visakhapatnam after the cyclone made landfall.
 To monitor the disaster relief work that was being undertaken, he stayed in a bus parked outside the city collectorate.
 He also undertook visits to districts bordering Odisha such as Srikakulam which were badly hit by the cyclone.
 Post the disaster, he vowed to rebuild Vizag which was badly affected by it.

 Odisha

 The Odisha government had placed 16 districts under high alert: Balasore, Kendrapara, Bhadrak, Jagatsinghpur, Puri, Ganjam, Mayurbhanj, Jajpur, Cuttack, Khurdha, Nayagarh, Gajapati, Dhenkanal, Keonjhar, Malkangiri and Koraput.

 At the time of the storm landfall, strong winds and heavy rainfall commenced in southern Odisha districts, leading to disruption in power supply.
 Wind speeds reaching 90 km/h were predicted in the region.
-2 people were killed in Odisha.Government of Odisha Also dispatched thirty teams from OSDMA for help in relief and rescue to Andhra Pradesh.
+2 people were killed in Odisha.
+Government of Odisha Also dispatched thirty teams from OSDMA for help in relief and rescue to Andhra Pradesh.